MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-aspnet-on-a-remote-iis-7-5-computer.md

 [!INCLUDE [install-web-deploy-with-hosting-server](../deployment/includes/import-publish-settings-vs.md)]

 After the app deploys successfully, it should start automatically.
-If the app does not start from Visual Studio, start the app in IIS.
+If the app doesn't start from Visual Studio, start the app in IIS.

 1. Switch to a debug configuration.